-This is Built's second MSS and summarises actions taken to improve its response across its operations to the requirements set out in the Act.
+This is Built's third MSS and summarises actions taken to improve its response across its operations.
 Built established Modern Slavery and Social Procurement Working Groups to identify both risk and opportunity within its supply chain to drive positive procurement outcomes.
 Guided by its Built Worthy corporate values, Built developed a number of policies, processes and changes to procurement methodologies to identify and address modern slavery risks associated with labour on construction sites and construction materials.

-Built's vision is that the collective actions taken as outlined in this MSS will progressively reduce the risk of modern slavery within its supply chain.
+Built's vision is that the collective actions taken as outlined in this MSS will drive the progressive reduction of modern slavery risk within its supply chain.